solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/7-perform-vector-searches.md

-Integrating the vector search capabilities of Azure Cosmos DB for NoSQL into a Python-based copilot significantly enhances the copilot's ability to perform similarity searches efficiently.
-Vector search allows retrieving semantically similar items based on vector embeddings, making it ideal for copilots' natural language processing tasks.
-By leveraging vector search, a copilot can quickly find and retrieve relevant information from large datasets, enriching its responses with accurate and contextually relevant data.
-This capability enhances the user experience by providing more precise and meaningful assistance, ultimately making the copilot more intelligent and effective.
+Integrating the vector search capabilities of Azure Cosmos DB for NoSQL into a Python-based Generative AI application significantly enhances the Generative AI application's ability to perform similarity searches efficiently.
+Vector search allows retrieving semantically similar items based on vector embeddings, making it ideal for Generative AI application' natural language processing tasks.
+By leveraging vector search, a Generative AI application can quickly find and retrieve relevant information from large datasets, enriching its responses with accurate and contextually relevant data.
+This capability enhances the user experience by providing more precise and meaningful assistance, ultimately making the Generative AI application more intelligent and effective.

 ## What is vector search?